marcellbarsony/arch/README.md

 Please note that this script is **hard-coded** for the time being.

+## Philosophy

+This script ships an automated installation sequence that follows the [Arch Installation guide](https://wiki.archlinux.org/title/installation_guide) and the [Arch Principles](https://wiki.archlinux.org/title/Arch_Linux#Principles).

+It is designed to install a minimal, lightweight, simple and secure Arch system.

+## Features

+- UEFI
+- GRUB
+- LVM on LUKS
+- Network Manager
+- Xorg
+- Window manager: dwm
+- Terminal: st
+- Application launcher: dmenu

 ## Installation guide

 ### Base system

 1.)
-Create a bootable Arch Linux media
+Download the [Arch ISO](https://archlinux.org/download/) and create a bootable media

 2.)
-Boot into the live environment
+Verify the signature and boot the live environment

 3.)
-Format the disk
+Install Git

+`pacman -Sy git`

 4.)
-Install git

-`pacman -Sy git`

-5.)
 Clone this repository

 `git clone https://github.com/marcellbarsony/arch.git`

-6.)
-Change directory to the arch folder

-`cd arch`

-7.)
+5.)
 Launch the installation script

 `bash arch.sh`